ncatlab/nlab-content/pages/1408.md

 Every ordinary smooth [[manifold]] $X$ becomes canonically a generalized space with structure sheaf as follows:

 Let $V := Diff$ be some version of the category of smooth manifolds.
-This becomes a _pregeometry_ in the above sense by taking admissable morphisms to be inclusions of open submanifolds.
+This becomes a _pregeometry_ in the above sense by taking admissible morphisms to be inclusions of open submanifolds.

 Then for $Sh(X) := Sh(Op(X))$ the $(\infty,1)$-topos of $(\infty,1)$-sheaves on $X$, the obvious $(\infty,1)$-functor